briandrum/codes.forchagrin.com/_chapters/chapter-1361-short-term-rental-regulations.md

     3. _(3)_ Upon the third violation, the Certificate of Rental Registration shall be revoked and the short-term rental Owner prohibited from re-applying for a new permit for the dwelling a period of five (5) years from the date of termination.

+    ([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.06   Appeal of Denial or Revocation of Registration

 1. _(a)_ In the event a registration has been revoked, the party affected shall have the right to appeal to the Board of Zoning Appeals from such revocation within ten (10) business days after receiving notice of the revocation.

 2. _(b)_ The notice of appeal shall be filed with the Chief Administrative Officer on a form provided by the Chief Administrative Officer.
-The burden of proof of such appeal shall be upon the appellant to show that the revocation or suspension was arbitrary or unreasonable.
+The burden of proof of such appeal shall be upon the appellant to show that the revocation or suspension was arbitrary or unreasonable.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.07   Transfer of Short-Term Rental Registration Prohibited

 1. _(a)_ No Certificate of Rental Registration required by this Chapter shall be transferable to another short-term rental operation or short-term rental Owner.

-2. _(b)_ No Certificate of Rental Registration under this Chapter shall be transferable to another individual, corporation, firm, partnership, limited liability company, association, organization, or other group or entity acting as a unit.
+2. _(b)_ No Certificate of Rental Registration under this Chapter shall be transferable to another individual, corporation, firm, partnership, limited liability company, association, organization, or other group or entity acting as a unit.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.08   Severability

-1. _(a)_ In the event any section or provision in this Chapter shall be declared by a court of competent jurisdiction to be invalid or unconstitutional, such decision shall not affect the validity of this Chapter as a whole or any part thereof other than the part so declared to be invalid or unconstitutional.
+1. _(a)_ In the event any section or provision in this Chapter shall be declared by a court of competent jurisdiction to be invalid or unconstitutional, such decision shall not affect the validity of this Chapter as a whole or any part thereof other than the part so declared to be invalid or unconstitutional.\
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

 ## 1361.99   Penalty

 1. _(a)_ The Owner or permanent occupant who is responsible for the short-term rental operation or any person who fails to comply with an order made by the Chief Administrative Officer or his designee enforcing this Chapter is guilty of a misdemeanor of the third degree.

-2. _(b)_ Each day that such violation is committed or continues shall constitute a separate offense, commencing one day after the Chief Administrative Officer or his designee's order is served on the Owner, permanent occupant or local agent in- charge as the case may be.
+2. _(b)_ Each day that such violation is committed or continues shall constitute a separate offense, commencing one day after the Chief Administrative Officer or his designee's order is served on the Owner, permanent occupant or local agent in- charge as the case may be.\

-[CFCO 113.01]:</chapters/chapter-113-ordinances-and-resolutions/#11301-publication-and-posting>
-[CFCO 114]:</chapters/chapter-114-open-meetings>
-[CFCO 1361]:</chapters/chapter-1361-short-term-rental-regulations>
-[CFO 2024-38]:</ordinance-2024-38/>
-[CFO 2024-38-2]:</ordinance-2024-38-2/>
-[CFO 2024-38-3]:</ordinance-2024-38-3/>
+([Ord.
+2024-38][CFO 2024-38-4].
+Passed 8-12-24.)

-[CFO 2024-38-4a]:</ordinance-2024-38-4a/>
+[CFO 2024-38-4]:</ordinance-2024-38-4/>